Euclideon/udSDKUnity/README.md

 ### Installation - Github Samples
 1. Download and extract the latest udSDK package from [here](https://udstream.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
 2. Clone or Download the Unity udSDK examples from [here](https://github.com/Euclideon/udSDKUnity)
-3. Copy the files from _Euclideon_udsdkXX/lib/(_your operating system here_)/_ to your Unity project working directory
+3. Copy the files from _udSDK_2.0\lib\(your operating system here)\ _ to your Unity project working directory
-3. Open the udSDK Unity example project by navigating to _vaultsdksamples/integrations/unity-csharp/Assets/Scenes and opening Basic Render
+3. Open the udSDK Unity example project by navigating to _the ‘udSDKUnity' directory and opening Basic Render
+5. Open Unity Hub, select add and then the location of the downlaoded project
-4. From the Toolbar, Navigate to UD > Set User Info - and enter your udgc username/password, then press Save User Info.
+4. From the Toolbar in the Unity Editor, Navigate to UD > Set User Info - and enter your udgc username/password, then press Save User Info.

 udgc with Unity is now ready to go!
 Press play!